arundhatibala/ada-times/_collections/_heros/1938-10-30-the-war-of-the-worlds.markdown

 author: BiasBusters
 date:   2023-12-02 20:20:35 +0200
 image: http://cdn8.openculture.com/wp-content/uploads/2007/07/welleswar.jpg
-image_caption: The episode became famous for allegedly causing panic among its listening audience, though the scale of that panic is disputed, as the program had relatively few listeners.
+image_caption: Through a meticulous analysis of over 40,000 plot summaries using state-of-the-art NLP techniques, the Bias Busters have dissected the very essence of plot characteristics that pave the way to cinematic triumph.
 position: center
 ---
 We know now that in the early years of the twentieth century this world was being watched closely by intelligences greater than man's and yet as mortal as his own.
 We know now that as human beings busied themselves about their various concerns they were scrutinized and studied, perhaps almost as narrowly as a man with a microscope might scrutinize the transient creatures that swarm and multiply in a drop of water.